Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time

-When $(s, v)$ was extended, since $X[s, v, t, j] = 1$ and $h ^ {-1}(\abs{\Pi_o[s, v]}) \le j$, we must have used $\Pi_o[s, v] \circ \Pi_o[v, t]$ to update $\Pi_o[s, t]$ inside the for loop starting on Line \ref{line:fory}.
-Since we assumed that $\Pi_o[s, v]$ becomes the corresponding shortest path after $\Pi_o[v, t]$.
-When we extend $(s, v)$, both $\Pi_o[s, v]$ and $\Pi_o[v, t]$ are already the corresponding shortest paths.
-Thus, $\Pi_o[s, t]$ will be assigned to be the shortest $s$-$t$ path on Line \ref{line:getpathb}.
+When $(s, v)$ was extended, since $X[s, v, t, j] = 1$ and $h ^ {-1}(\abs{\Pi_o[s, v]}) \le j$, we must have used $\Pi_o[s, v] \circ \Pi_o[v, t]$ to update $\Pi_o[s, t]$ inside the for loop starting on line \ref{line:fory}.
+Since we assumed that $\Pi_o[s, v]$ becomes the shortest path after $\Pi_o[v, t]$.
+When we extend $(s, v)$, both $\Pi_o[s, v]$ and $\Pi_o[v, t]$ are already the shortest paths.
+Thus, $\Pi_o[s, t]$ will be assigned the shortest $s$-$t$ path on line \ref{line:getpathb}.
 It is easy to see that $\Pi_o[s, t]$ will remain the shortest $s$-$t$ path for the rest of the procedure.

 Therefore, for every $(s, t) \in \ver ^ 2$ such that the shortest $s$-$t$ path has a hop at most $H$, ${\Pi_o}[s, t]$ is the shortest $s$-$t$ path.
-From a similar argument as the one in the proof of Lemma \ref{lemma:basiccorrectness}, with high probability, for every $(s, t) \in \ver ^ 2$, $A_{s, t}$ is the length of the shortest $s$-$t$ path. \end{proof}
+From a similar argument as the one in the proof of \cref{lemma:basiccorrectness}, with high probability, for every $(s, t) \in \ver ^ 2$, $A_{s, t}$ is the length of the shortest $s$-$t$ path. \end{proof}